zainabaltahoo/website/content/en/slides/350/django-data-views/index.md

   return render(request, "post_detail.html", context)
 ```

-We will get the id from the URL path, so we include it as a view function argument.
+- We will get the id from the URL path, so we include it as a view function argument.
+- Can you use get_object_or_404 instead?
 ---

 ### Updating blog/urls.py